Zeroth-OpenBridge/OpenBridge-Robot-Hub/README.md

 # Robot Hub

-Hardware boundary for **Zeroth Bridge** (小桥): drawings, electrical topology, enclosure / interface notes, and (when uploaded) printable parts.
+Hardware boundary for **Zeroth Bridge** (小桥): drawings, electrical topology, enclosure / interface notes, and printable parts.

 OpenBridge is the open-source ecosystem.
 Zeroth Bridge is the robot.